This post may contain affiliate links. Please read my disclaimer for more information.

 Can you get durability with an entry-level espresso machine?

 Well, the answer can highly depend on the brand you are choosing.

-A well-known brand like Mr. Coffee, De’longhi will give you a durable product but how long can it survive?
-The statistics say a fully-automatic machine will last for 10 years.
+A well-known brand like Mr. Coffee, De’longhi will give you a durable product, but how long will it last?
+The statistics say a fully automatic machine will last for 10 years.

 A semi-automatic machine, if kept in the right condition, will last longer.

 A couple of factors that decide your machine’s durability will be;

 ● The quality of your machine’s construction and its body.
 If your machine’s body is made up of stainless steel parts, it will last longer than your average plastic body.